josemiserra/navigation_drlnd/Report.md

 <figcaption><i>Figure 3.
 Evolution of rewards (score) during 5000 episodes.
 The red line is the moving average over the last 100 episodes, which after 1000 episodes reaches the average reward value of 16.11.</i></figcaption>
  </figure>

-## Extensions to the original DQN
+## Extensions to the vanilla DQN

-### Double DQN (ref 1)
+### Double DQN
   Since Q-learning involves bootstrapping — learning estimates from estimates — overestimation can introduce a maximization bias in learning.
-Using Double DQN the goal is to prevent this maximization bias.
+Using Double DQN (1) the goal is to prevent this maximization bias.
 Double DQN utilises Double Q-learning to reduce overestimation by decomposing the max operation in the target into action selection and action evaluation.
 We evaluate the greedy policy according to the online network, but we use the target network to estimate its value.

   The implementation of DDQN  required a simple modification in the update of the loss function.

-### Dueling DQN (ref 2)
+### Dueling DQN
-  In Dueling Network we modify the original Q-Network so it has two streams to separately estimate the state-value and the advantages for each action.
+  In Dueling Network (2) we modify the original Q-Network so it has two streams to separately estimate the state-value and the advantages for each action.
 Both streams share a common convolutional feature learning module at the beginning, with 2 fully convolutional layers for it.
 Then, they split in the so called Value network stream and Advantage network stream.
 The two streams are combined to produce an estimate of the state-action value function Q, where Q = V(s) + (A - mean(A)), being A the output of the advantage network and V(s) the output of the value network.
 The reason for computing the difference with the average of the advantage network is to increase the stability of the optimization (instead of the maximum, for example).

-### Prioritized experience replay (ref 3)
+### Prioritized experience replay

 Experience replay is a mechanism introduced in (1) which consists of Learning from past stored experiences during replay sessions.
 Basically, we remember our experiences in memory (called a replay buffer) and learn from them later.
 This allows us to make more efficient use of past experiences by not throwing away samples right away, and it also helps to break one type of correlations: sequential correlations between experiences.

-In prioritized experience replay (PER) when we sample experiences to feed the Neural Network, we assume that some experiences are more valuable than others.
+In prioritized experience replay (PER) (3) when we sample experiences to feed the Neural Network, we assume that some experiences are more valuable than others.
 In a uniform sampling DQN, all the experiences have the same probability to be sampled.
 As a result, every experience will be used about the same number of times at the end of the training.
 However, doing a weighted sampling, samples more benetifial, get pulled more often.

 The publication (3) tells us to compute a sampling probability proportional to the temporal difference error (the loss of the forward pass from the neural network).
 In this way we will repeat more often the experiences that made the neural network learn a lot.